HayatZarine/learnlinker-empower/README.md

 Layer	Technology
 - Frontend: 	HTML, CSS(Tailwind CSS) , JavaScript (React.js)
 - Backend	: Flask / Node.js (Planned for full build)
-- AI Matching	Python (AI model to be integrated) : Gemini API for student qna chatbot
+- AI Matching	Python (AI model to be integrated) : Groq API for student-teacher matching
+- Stellar for donation tracking
 - Deployment: 	Lovable App (for MVP)
 If you want to work locally using your own IDE, you can clone this repo and push changes.